-The pass mark for the examination is 65%
+The minimum pass mark for the completion of part 1 is 75%.

 The MCQ examination is designed to test the participants’ knowledge of the curriculum.

 The MCQ examination will feature 50 questions.
-Each question will be composed of a stem followed by three to six answer statements.
+Each question will be composed of a stem followed by three-six answer statements.
 Each answer statement will either be true or false.
 There will be no negative marking.

 Clinical Skills Examination (30%)

 A viva is an oral examination in which the applicant is asked to engage in a dialogue with two examiners.
-The viva will be based on three case study reports submitted by the applicant.
-The case studies will not be graded but will form the basis of the viva examination.
+The viva will be based on the case study reports submitted by the applicant.

 Candidates will be accepted for participation if they meet the following eligibility criteria: